johnwarden/jonathanwarden.com/content/theory/bayesian-argumentation/index.md

 ## Summary

-So in a Bayesian argument, an arguer asserts a **premise** in support/opposition to some **conclusion**, and if the premise is **relevant** -- the subject is more likely to believe the conclusion if they believe the conclusion -- then there must be some **warrant** justifying the inference from premise to conclusion.
+So in a Bayesian argument, an arguer asserts a **premise** in support/opposition to some **conclusion**, and if the premise is **relevant** -- the subject is more likely to believe the conclusion if they believe the premise -- then there must be some **warrant** justifying the inference from premise to conclusion.

 ## This Series